alex1craig/pgs-compare/README.md

 1. **Summary Statistics**: Basic statistics of PGS scores by ancestry group and PGS study
 2. **Correlations**: Correlation matrices showing how different PGS studies relate to each other
-3. **Deviations**: Analysis of how each PGS study deviates from the average across ancestry groups
+3. **Variance**: Measurement of how consistently different PGS studies rank individuals within each ancestry group

 Visualizations include:

 1. Distribution plots by ancestry group for each PGS
 2. Standardized score distributions (z-scores)
 3. Correlation heatmaps
-4. Deviation plots showing the stability of PGS scores across ancestry groups
+4. Variance plots showing the stability of PGS predictions across ancestry groups

+### Variance Metric

+The variance metric quantifies the stability of PGS predictions across different studies:

+- For each individual, we calculate the variance of their z-scores across all PGS studies
+- These individual variances are then averaged within each ancestry group
+- Lower variance indicates more stable predictions (i.e., different PGS models consistently rank individuals similarly)
+- Higher variance suggests less consistency across different PGS models

+This metric is particularly useful for comparing prediction stability between European and non-European ancestry groups, as PGS studies typically show higher variance in non-European populations due to training bias.

 ## Citing PGS-Compare